 - i.
-The governing body: has a trained link governor for Safeguarding, Daphne Carter, who will attend training/updates at least every three years and will also receive the regular safeguarding updates referred to above - will ensure a member of the governing body is nominated to liaise with the local authority and/or partner agencies on issues of child protection in relation to safeguarding and in the event of allegations of abuse made against the Headteacher, the Principal of a college or proprietor or member of governing body of an independent school. - will ensure that the school has a child safeguarding policy, single central record, staff conduct policy and procedures in place, operates safe recruitment procedures, makes appropriate checks on staff and volunteers and has procedures for dealing with allegations against staff and volunteers that all comply in accordance with Nottingham City Safeguarding Partners. - will ensure that schools and colleges create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might pose a risk to children (Part three: Safer Recruitment, Keeping Children Safe in Education 2022). - has appointed a member of staff of the school or college's leadership team to the role of designated safeguarding lead.
-This individual is Rebecca Gittins. - will ensure the school/college keeps an up-to-date single central record of pre-employment checks, specifying when the check was made and when it will be renewed. - monitors the adequacy of resources committed to child safeguarding, and the staff and governor training profile - recognises that neither it, nor individual governors, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against staff) - ensure that the child safeguarding policy is available to parents and children on request - will ensure this policy and practice complements other policies e.g., anti-bullying including cyber bullying, health and safety, to ensure an integrated model of safeguarding operates across the school. - will ensure that they develop a safeguarding culture and facilitate a whole school approach to safeguarding. - will ensure that all safeguarding processes and policies operate with the best interests of the child. - ensuring that the child's wishes, and feelings are taken in to account when action is determined by school leaders.
+The governing body: has a trained link governor for Safeguarding, who will attend training/updates at least every three years and will also receive the regular safeguarding updates referred to above - will ensure a member of the governing body is nominated to liaise with the local authority and/or partner agencies on issues of child protection in relation to safeguarding and in the event of allegations of abuse made against the Headteacher, the Principal of a college or proprietor or member of governing body of an independent school. - will ensure that the school has a child safeguarding policy, single central record, staff conduct policy and procedures in place, operates safe recruitment procedures, makes appropriate checks on staff and volunteers and has procedures for dealing with allegations against staff, volunteers and organisations who use the school premises that all comply in accordance with Nottingham City Safeguarding Partners. - will ensure that schools and colleges create a culture of safe recruitment and, as part of that, adopt recruitment procedures that help deter, reject or identify people who might pose a risk to children (Part three: Safer Recruitment, Keeping Children Safe in Education 2023). - has appointed a member of staff of the school or college's leadership team to the role of designated safeguarding lead. - will ensure the school/college keeps an up-to-date single central record of pre-employment checks, specifying when the check was made and when it will be renewed. - monitors the adequacy of resources committed to child safeguarding, and the staff and governor training profile - recognises that neither it, nor individual governors, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against staff) - ensure that the child safeguarding policy is available to parents and children on request - will ensure this policy and practice complements other policies e.g., anti-bullying including cyber bullying, health and safety, to ensure an integrated model of safeguarding operates across the school. - will ensure that they develop a safeguarding culture and facilitate a whole school approach to safeguarding. - will ensure that all safeguarding processes and policies operate with the best interests of the child. - ensuring that the child's wishes, and feelings are taken in to account when action is determined by school leaders.

-Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
-Teacher Services' web page, schools can easily check if a person they propose to recruit as a governor is barred as a result of being subject to a section 128 direction.
-78 (Page 77, paragraph 312 Keeping Children Safe in education 2022)
+Governors in maintained schools are required to have an enhanced DBS check and the Teacher Services web page, schools can easily check if a person they propose to recruit as a governor is barred as a result of being subject to a section 128 direction.
+(Keeping children safe in Education 2023 Page 79, paragraph 312-314,)